 This model is the closest to the model suggested by IETF RFC 7938.

 As mentioned earlier, there are two versions of this model, one with an set of Ethernet planes interconnecting the ToR switches, and the other where the core planes are also routers.
 The following diagrams may be useful for the discussion.

-This diagram shows the AS per rack model where the ToR switches are physically meshed via a set of Ethernet switching planes.
+The diagram above shows the AS per rack model where the ToR switches are physically meshed via a set of Ethernet switching planes.

-This diagram shows the AS per rack model where the ToR switches are physically meshed via a set of discrete BGP spine routers, each in their own AS.
+The diagram above shows the AS per rack model where the ToR switches are physically meshed via a set of discrete BGP spine routers, each in their own AS.

 In this approach, every ToR-ToR or ToR-Spine (in the case of an AS per spine) link is an eBGP peering which means that there is no route-reflection possible (using standard BGP route reflectors) north of the ToR switches.